br-mat/Wifi-temp-hum-sensor/README.md

 ## Code
 [code](/code/esp01_DHT11grafanaV1) <br>
 I used Arduino IDE to program the microcontroller.
 Therefor just copy the folder and open it within the IDE.
 You have to install the Board manually if you have not already, as the ESP8266 is not contained by default.
-This is the case for the library of the DHT sensor as well, this time just use the library manager within the IDE.
+This is the case for the library of the DHT sensor as well, this time just use the library manager within the IDE. <br>

 ## Grafana and Raspberrypi
 ### General